-In 2015, the Government issued a Power Generation Policy 2015 to facilitate private investment in the power sector.
-The policy offered incentives to the private sector to not only set up new power generation projects but to invest in public sector power generation projects across different phases of development or those already developed and looking for divestment.
-The objectives of this policy were to have sufficient least cost power generation capacity in the country, prioritizing utilization of indigenous resources, facilitating all stakeholders involved in the transaction and safeguarding the environment.
+In 2015, the Government introduced the Power Generation Policy 2015 to facilitate private investment in the power sector.
+The policy offers the private sector incentives to not only set up new power generation projects but also to invest in public sector power generation projects in a different phase of development or already developed and looking for divestment.
+The objectives of this policy are to have sufficient least cost power generation capacity in the country, prioritizing utilization of indigenous resources, facilitating all stakeholders involved in the transaction and safeguarding the environment.

 Pakistan’s energy resources consist of fossil fuels (coal, gas, oil), uranium and renewables (hydropower, wind, solar, biomass, etc.).
 The fossil fuel reserves and the potential of renewable energy of Pakistan are listed in Table 1.

 TABLE 1.
 ESTIMATED ENERGY RESOURCES (AS OF END JUNE 2019)

 Specific units for solid and liquid: million tonnes; gas: trillion cubic feet; hydro and wind: GW.

 Solid consists of only coal.
 It has been converted to energy at 19.8 GJ/t.